ShimaBolboli/Bookino-FineTune-Model/README.md

 Prerequisites

 Python 3.8+

 A Pinecone account with API access

 OpenAI API key

-A fine-tuned model (can be created using the provided code) Streamlit for the web interface
+A fine-tuned model (Jsonl dataset)

+Streamlit for the web interface